Trump's election triggers alarm Top US intelligence chief with Russian leanings?

 Hand grenade "about to explode"

 The post of DNI was created after the terrorist attacks of September 11, 2001, to improve cooperation between the intelligence services.
-If the future Republican-dominated US Senate plays along, Gabbard will become chief coordinator of the US intelligence services as DNI and also the president's most important intelligence advisor.
+If the future Republican-dominated US Senate plays along, Gabbard will become the DNI chief coordinator of the US intelligence services and also the president's most important intelligence advisor.

 Trump's former security adviser John Bolton considers it extremely dangerous to appoint Gabbard to the post.
 He compares her - like Trump's nominee for Attorney General, Matt Gaetz - to a hand grenade "about to explode".
 He urgently warned Republicans in the Senate not to back the nominee for Trump's sake.